jdmavod/First-ETL-EDA-Project/README.md

 ## Working with MySQL <a id="mysql"></a>
 ![First-ETL-EDA-Project](https://github.com/jdmavod/First-ETL-EDA-Project/blob/main/images/sql-work.png)

 Here I meticulously clean and prepare a dataset of global layoffs spanning late 2019 to early 2023 for subsequent Exploratory Data Analysis.
 The primary goal was to transform raw data into a reliable, standardized, and analysis-ready format.
-This report outlines the critical stages involved in the data cleaning and preparation process.
+This report outlines the critical stages involved in the data cleaning and preparation process.<br>

 <details>
   <summary>I. Initial Setup and Data Integrity</summary><br>